 Does altitude training really improve performance?

-So, altitude training is perfectly suited for performance-oriented athletes who want to improve their endurance under controlled conditions.
+All in all, altitude training is perfectly suited for performance-oriented athletes who want to improve their endurance under controlled conditions.
 In case you didn’t know, altitude training has already been included in the training plans of endurance sports, long-distance running, triathlon and cycling athletes.
 However, even ambitious mountaineers who want to prepare for a high mountain ascent can improve their performance through altitude training.

 Which form of altitude training is the most effective and useful?

 In order to achieve the positive effects of your training for improved endurance performance, it’s important that a training stimulus is set under the same altitude conditions.
 Because simply staying at a high altitude without a specific training stimulus does not bring any significant benefits to improve your performance.
 So, there’s no use spending a few days in a hut in the Alps and playing cards all day.
-Running, hill walking and climbing at high altitudes is therefore necessary to achieve your goal.
+Running, hill walking and climbing at high altitudes is therefore necessary to achieve your goals.

 How long does altitude training take?

 Many experts and physicians have different opinions on this topic.
 A minimum stay of one week to ten days (after sufficient adjustment) is required for maximum efficiency, i.e. to be able to carry out performance-enhancing training.
 However, stays of three to four weeks would be ideal.
 In addition, top athletes often attend altitude training camps several times a year.
-But, this isn’t practical or even necessary for an amateur athlete because it’s so time-consuming.
+But, this isn’t practical or even necessary for an amateur athlete as it’s so time-consuming.
 And in general, targeted altitude training over seven to ten days can already lead to the aforementioned positive effects for many athletes.
-Also, there are even special providers who not only organise high altitude training camps but also provide medical care and give advice to the participants.
+There are even special providers who not only organise high altitude training camps but also provide medical care and give advice to the participants.

 Training with an altitude mask and in an altitude tent

 Is altitude training harmful?
-Is it doping?
+Is it a form of doping?

 A long stay at high altitudes always puts a physical strain on the body, unless you were born and raised in regions at an altitude of 4,000 metres and above.
 So, attending an altitude training camp is therefore recommended and should be planned carefully.
-Otherwise you may drain your body rather than increase your fitness level.
+Otherwise, you may drain your body rather than increase your fitness level.
 In addition, altitude training is not considered doping and is allowed before competitions.
 In contrast to doping with drugs or forbidden substances, the athlete only utilizes the natural effects of altitude during altitude training.
 As a result, both the body’s own processes and adaptation are exerted without the use of substances.